Jamalganj Upazila

-Jamalganj (জামালগঞ্জ) is an upazila of Sunamganj District in the Division of Sylhet, Bangladesh.
+Jamalganj (জামালগঞ্জ) is an upazila of Sunamganj District in the division of Sylhet, Bangladesh.

+Etymology

+According to the information provided by Zamindar Ekhlasur Rahman Chowdhury of Bhatipara in 1964, it comes from his ancestor Zamindar Jamal Faruqi.
+The two talukas of Jamalgarh and Jamalpur were named in memory of Jamal Faruqi after being purchased by the Bhatipara zamindars.
+Then when a new market competing with Sachna Bazar was established on the west bank of the river, it was named as Jamalganj (Marketplace of Jamal).

 Geography

-Jamalganj is located at 24.9833°N 91.2333°E. It has 18119 households and total area 338.74 km2.
-Jamalganj Upazila is bounded by Tahirpur and bishwamvarpur upazilas on the north, khaliajuri and derai upazilas on the south, sunamganj sadar upazila on the east, mohanganj and dharmapasha upazilas on the west.
+Jamalganj is located at 24.9833°N 91.2333°E. It has 29,935 households and total area 309.38 km2.
+Jamalganj Upazila is bounded by Tahirpur and Bishwamvarpur upazilas on the north, Khaliajuri and Derai upazilas on the south, Sunamganj Sadar Upazila on the east, Mohanganj, Dharmapasha and Madhyanagar upazilas on the west.
 Main rivers are Nawa Gang, Baulai and Dhanu; Pakna Haor and Hail Haor are also notable.
 Patilachura, Pangna, Lamba, Baska, Chhatidhara and Kachma beels are noted.

 Demographics

+According to the 2011 Census of Bangladesh, Jamalganj Upazila had 29,935 households and a population of 167,260.
+51,398 (30.73%) were under 10 years of age.
+Jamalganj had a literacy rate (age 7 and over) of 32.46%, compared to the national average of 51.8%, and a sex ratio of 977 females per 1000 males.
+10,133 (6.06%) lived in urban areas.

 As of the 1991 Bangladesh census, Jamalganj has a population of 107,771.
 Males constitute 51.75% of the population, and females 48.25%.
-This Upazila's eighteen up population is 53158.
+This upazila's eighteen up population is 53158.
 Jamalganj has an average literacy rate of 20.1% (7+ years), and the national average of 32.4% literate.

-History

-Little is known about the ancient history of Jamalganj.
-The Arabic word "jamal" means pleasant and beautiful and the word "ganj" means market or where buying and selling takes place.
-"Ganj" also means city.
-In that sense, Jamalganj is a beautiful city.